 Therefore, a larger b value is achieved by increasing the gradient amplitude ...

-The Bo in MRI refers to the main magnetic field and is measured in Tesla.
-The majority of MRI systems in clinical use are between 1.5T and 3T.
+The B0 in MRI refers to the main static magnetic field and is measured in teslas.
+The majority of MRI systems in clinical use are 1.5T, with increasing numbers of 3T systems being installed.

-Altering the field strength will affect the Larmour frequency at which the protons precess.
+Altering the field strength will affect the Larmor frequency at which the protons precess.

 Baastrup syndrome (also referred to as kissing spines) results from adjacent spinous processes in the lumbar spine rubbing against each other and resulting in hypertrophy and sclerosis with focal midline pain and tenderness relieved by flexion and aggravated by extension.